Audrey is a mom who tries to do things as naturally as possible, whether it be cooking or home remedies.

 The first step in planning your extended maternity leave is to sit down with your spouse and write down all your bills and expenses, all your income, and see exactly where your money goes.
 It is surprising how many couples do not do this, but there is so much success to be had by taking this one step.
 Budgeting (ugh—what a dreadful word!) may look different for every couple.
 Some may need to keep a running list of every little thing they spend, while others may need to look back at pay stubs, receipts, and past bills.
 Maybe you need to do this for a few months until you get an idea of a) what you make and b) what you spend.

 If you feel this is completely out of control, perhaps making a budget would be a good place to start.
-If you like cute stationery, I would recommend because it has a daily expense section where you can write in everything you spend.
+If you like cute stationery, I would recommend this budget planner because it has a daily expense section where you can write in everything you spend.
 I found this useful because I am really bad at not losing receipts, as well as writing notes in different spots and not remembering where I left them.
-I would just leave a bookmark in the page and write in my expenses every day. this budget planner
+I would just leave a bookmark in the page and write in my expenses every day.

-At times, we have even used this before, which is great for anyone who is a little too swipe-happy.
+At times, we have even used this envelope system before, which is great for anyone who is a little too swipe-happy.
 It made us feel responsible of our spending because we actually had to go to the envelopes and take out the amount of cash we needed if we wanted to buy something.
 If you are super frugal, skip both of these and make yourself a Google sheet, or scrawl it on a piece of notebook paper.
-However you do it, you need to figure out what comes in and what goes out so you can know exactly how much you need to recover each month. envelope system
+However you do it, you need to figure out what comes in and what goes out so you can know exactly how much you need to recover each month.

 2. Reduce Bills